is your seeking mind making you forget

-But as I grew older, more mindful, and more comfortable owning my shortcomings, I began to appreciate that my deficit was not rooted in physiology, biology or unintended child abuse.
-No – instead, I was victim to a very common phenomenon characterized by over-planning, improvement-orientation, in-the-moment-fidgeting, and anti-presence.
+But as I grew older, more mindful, and more comfortable owning my shortcomings, I began to appreciate that my deficit was not rooted in physiology, biology, or unintended child abuse.
+Instead, I was victim to a widespread phenomenon of over-planning, improvement-orientation, in-the-moment-fidgeting, and anti-presence.

 Essentially, my inability to be fully present had created a sort of self-induced memory loss.

-As usual, I have to back myself up with a little nerdiness.
+As usual, I have to back myself up with a bit of nerdiness.
 There are two types of memory: explicit (conscious, like events and facts) and implicit (unconscious, like muscle memory).
-Within the domain of explicit memory, recall can be episodic, like what did you ate for breakfast, or semantic, like the Sanskrit name for that bird-like yoga pose.
-So from the perspective of cognitive science, my semantic memory was stellar while my episodic memory had historically suffered epic fails.
+Within the domain of vivid memory, recall can be episodic, like what did you ate for breakfast, or semantic, as the Sanskrit name for that bird-like yoga pose.
+So from the perspective of cognitive science, my semantic memory was stellar, while my episodic memory had historically suffered epic fails.

-So, what can us naturally NOLO folks do to improve our situation?
+So, what can we naturally NOLO folks do to improve our situation?

-1. Forgive yourself: If this resonates with you, don’t be disheartened.
-Planning ahead, thinking of the future and trying to improve your situation are characteristics that likely make you a very successful human being.
+If this resonates with you, don’t be disheartened.
+Planning, thinking of the future, and improving your situation are characteristics that likely make you a very successful human being.
 Be proud of the moments when this mindset gives you the edge over your peers.
-The key is recognizing when these tendencies serve you (you have an enviable savings account and are always prepared for the big meeting) and when they don’t (that time when everyone at the picnic or concert was living in the moment – except you).
+The key is recognizing when these tendencies serve you (you have a desirable savings account and are always prepared for the big meeting) and when they don’t (that time when everyone at the picnic or concert was living in the moment – except you).